alexfernandez/alexfernandez.github.io/2019/high-speeds.md

-The only projectiles ever launched by humans at this speed are probably atomic particles in [particle accelerators](https://en.wikipedia.org/wiki/Cyclotron), which get very close to the speed of light.
+The only projectiles ever launched by humans at this speed are probably atomic particles in [particle accelerators](https://en.wikipedia.org/wiki/Cyclotron), which can get really close to the speed of light.

 As to transporting humans at this speed, the tremendous energies involved make it quite impractical.